-- When a student changes major, then the previous plan is void since it pertained to the major at the time of the appeal. - If a student violates the academic plan as defined by the academic advisor. - If a student does not enroll for the term that the plan of study was designed to be applicable.
+- When a student changes major, then the previous plan is void since it pertained to the major at the time of the appeal. - If a student violates the academic plan as defined by the academic advisor or faculty advisor. - If a student does not enroll for the term that the plan of study was designed to be applicable.